hmntsharma/clab-ceosmpls/README.md

 ## Demo

-Note: [Containerlab](https://containerlab.dev/) must already be installed as a pre-requisite
+Note: [Docker](https://www.docker.com/) and [Containerlab](https://containerlab.dev/) installed as a pre-requisite to run the topology

 ### Clone the repository